FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 The root element an Orchestra repository XML file is `<repository>`.
 An Orchestra repository file contains all the message structures and workflow elements pertaining to a single protocol version.
-If an organization supports multiple versions of FIX, it should supply an Orchestra file for each.
+If an organization supports multiple versions of a protocol, it should supply an Orchestra file for each.

 The `name` attribute of `<repository>` identifies an implementation of a